anwarmohammedbasha/stroke-prediction/README.md

 # Stroke_Prediction

 Based on input parameters such as gender, age, various diseases, and smoking status, this model is used to determine whether a patient is likely to have a stroke.
+Working on making the model better ...

 Data Source: https://www.kaggle.com/fedesoriano/stroke-prediction-dataset